Joe Sumner

-Joseph Sumner (born 23 November 1976) is an English singer-songwriter and bassist for the rock band Fiction Plane, and co-founder of the company Vyclone, which made an app for recording video from multiple angles.
+Joseph Sumner (born 23 November 1976) is an English singer-songwriter, vocalist, and bassist.
+He is the frontman and a founding member of the rock band Fiction Plane, with whom he has released six studio albums, and has pursued a parallel solo career, releasing his debut solo album Sunshine in the Night in 2023.
+He is also co-founder of Vyclone, a company that developed a multi-angle video recording application..

 Career

 Music

 Sumner learned to play guitar and drums when he was a teenager, and was inspired to write songs when he heard Nirvana's album Nevermind.
 He formed a band with a school friend, bassist Dan Brown, which eventually became Fiction Plane when it was joined by British guitarist Seton Daunt.

 Fiction Plane recorded its first album, Everything Will Never Be OK (2003), without a full-time drummer, relying instead on session musician Abe Laboriel Jr. Soon after, Fiction Plane hired drummer Pete Wilhoit, a native of Indiana.

 After that album, Fiction Plane released Bitter Forces and Lame Race Horses (2005), Left Side of the Brain (2007), Paradiso (2009), Sparks (2010), and Mondo Lumina (2015).
 The band received much attention when it was the opening act for The Police's reunion tour in 2007.

 In 2019, he released a self-titled album with the band The Euphoriants, which included Scrote and Blair Sinta.
 They received a good amount of airplay for their single, "Colorful Crimes."

-In 2020 his song 'Hope' was performed by numerous vocalists as part of a get out the vote campaign for the Biden/Harris ticket.
-He put out the singles "You You You" in 2021 and "Looking For Me Looking For You" in 2022 and plans to release his first solo album, Sunshine In The Night, in autumn 2023.